Larsterbraak/TimeGAN/README.md

 ###### 1-day, 10-day, and 20-day VaR(99%) estimates for TimeGAN with PLS+FM during validation and test dataset.

 ![](Figures/1_day_VaR_PLS_FM.gif) ![](Figures/10_day_VaR_PLS_FM.gif) ![](Figures/20_day_VaR_PLS_FM.gif)

+## Web application

+I host a [web application](https://timegan-short-rates.herokuapp.com/) for the TimeGAN model.
+Here you can check out the influence of different hyperparameters and generate your own EONIA or €STER simulations.

 ## Reproducing paper